mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ```

 If present, the `config` object contains the key/value pairs of config options
-defined for the plugin in the user's `mkdocs.yml` config file under
+defined for the plugin in the user's `elstir.yml` config file under
 `plugings.search`.
-The `config` object was new in MkDocs version *1.0*.
+The `config` object was new in elstir version *1.0*.

 The `data` object contains a list of document objects.
 Each document object is
 made up of a `location` (URL), a `title`, and `text` which can be used to create